bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

     \right. \tag{10}

-I couldn't quite figure out a sensible derivation of why this particular function works but it's probably not trivial.
+I couldn't quite figure out a sensible derivation of why this particular function works but it's probably non-trivial.
 The main problem is that we're working with natural numbers, so dealing with floor and ceil operators is tricky.
-Additionally, Equation 10 kind of looks like a some kind of `difference equation <https://en.wikipedia.org/wiki/Linear_difference_equation>`__, which are generally very difficult to solve.
+Additionally, Equation 9 kind of looks like a some kind of `difference equation <https://en.wikipedia.org/wiki/Linear_difference_equation>`__, which are generally very difficult to solve.
 However, I did manage to prove that Equation 10 is consistent with Equation 9.
 See Appendix A for the